davide-costanza/spring-boot-camel-xml/README.md

-# Spring-Boot and Camel XML QuickStart
+# Spring-Boot and Camel XML QuickStart (for SISPI)

 This example demonstrates how to configure Camel routes in Spring Boot via a Spring XML configuration file.